joneavila/dissatisfaction-models/README.md

 1. Clone this repo or download it as a ZIP archive and extract it.
 2. Download [The UTEP Corpus of Dissatisfaction in Spoken Dialog](https://github.com/joneavila/utep-dissatisfaction-corpus).
-Copy or move the `calls` folder, `annotations` folder, and `call-log.xlsx` to the root of the project folder.
+Copy or move the `calls` folder, `annotations` folder, and `call-log.xlsx` to the project's root folder (`dissatisfaction-models`).
 3. Download [Midlevel Prosodic Features Toolkit](https://github.com/nigelgward/midlevel).
-Copy or move the `midlevel-master` folder to the root of the project folder.
+Copy or move the `midlevel-master` folder to the project's root folder.
 4. Install MathWorks' [Signal Processing Toolbox](https://www.mathworks.com/products/signal.html) and [Statistics and Machine Learning Toolbox](https://www.mathworks.com/products/statistics.html).
-To install add-ons, from MATLAB's "Home" menu tab, click "Add-Ons", then "Get Add-Ons" or "Manage Add-Ons".
+To install add-ons from MATLAB, from the "Home" menu tab, click "Add-Ons", then "Get Add-Ons".
-5. Open the root of the project folder (`dissatisfaction-models` folder) in MATLAB.
+5. Open the project's root folder in
+   MATLAB.
 MATLAB's address field (below the ribbon menu) should end with `.../dissatisfaction-models`.
-6. Add the root of the project folder and its subfolders to Path.
-To add a folder to Path, from MATLAB's "Current Folder" pane, right-click the folder, then click "Add to Path", then click "Selected Folder and Subfolders".
-Alternatively, you can use the [addpath](https://www.mathworks.com/help/matlab/ref/addpath.html) function.
+6. Add project's root folder and its subfolders to Path.
+To add a folder to Path from MATLAB, from the "Current Folder" pane, right-click the folder, hover over "Add to Path", then click "Selected Folder and Subfolders".
+Alternatively, use the [addpath](https://www.mathworks.com/help/matlab/ref/addpath.html) function.

 ## To do

-- [ ] The values for neutral and dissatisfaction labels are set to 0 and 1,
+- [ ] The values for neutral and dissatisfaction labels are hardcoded as 0 and 1,
   respectively, throughout the code.
-These values should not be hardcoded.
+Try defining them only once.
 - [ ] Many functions rely on the `pwd` command.
-This explains why you must be in the root of the project folder.
+This explains why the project's root folder must be set as the working directory before running any scripts.
+  Avoid using `pwd` entirely if possible, and update the code to use relative paths only.
-- [ ] Since working from a Mac, I've changed back slashes to forward slashes.
-  There might be a way to keep the code compatible for all systems?
+- [ ] Since working from a non-Windows machine, I've replaced all backslashes (`\`) with forward slashes (`/`) in path strings.
+This means the code is not currently compatible with Windows machines.
+Try making the code compatible for all systems.

 ## Annotations